Become a Parishioner

 Children At Mass

-For older children, ages 3 years-old through First grade, St. John's offers the Children's Liturgy of the Word at 10:00AM Masses.
+For older children, ages 3 years-old through first grade, St. John's offers the Children's Liturgy of the Word at 10:00am Masses.
 This program allows children to receive the same teaching of the Mass that their parents are learning, but at an age appropriate level, with other children of their own age.
-Children are escorted to the Gathering Place by their teachers a short time after the regular Mass begins and are escorted back to church just before the Eucharist.
+Children are escorted to the Lower Gathering Place by their teachers a short time after the regular Mass begins and are escorted back to church just before the Eucharist.

 Getting to Know Your Parish Family